mkiminki/hectosky/README.md

 subtraction of spatially-variable nebular emission lines while minimizing the noise introduced by subtracting the sky emission lines.

-HECTOSKY is designed to be run after the E-SPECROAD data reduction pipeline, which was written by Juan Cabanela at Minnesota State University and is available at:
+Hectosky is currently optimized to be run after the E-SPECROAD data reduction pipeline, which was written by Juan Cabanela at Minnesota State University and is available at: